ceo considering financing options - when is venture debt right for me image

 1. Extending runway

 Having a healthy runway allows you to be prepared for the unexpected, both good and bad.
-Revenue-based financing allows you to extend your company’s runway without additional dilution or giving up board seats, giving you the ability to better capitalize on new opportunities should they arise.
+Venture debt like revenue-based financing allows you to extend your company’s runway without additional dilution or giving up board seats, giving you the ability to better capitalize on new opportunities should they arise.

 2. Hiring new employees